by Resource Associates @ grantwriters.net

 Grant Questions?
 Let’s talk. firstname.lastname@example.org 505-326-4245

 Grant Evaluation: The Most Overlooked and Misunderstood Part of Grant Programs

-Evaluation is an essential component to any awarded grant, whether it is from a foundation, state or federal funder.
-Not only is evaluation important to you as the awardee in order to know if your program design and activities are being effective in making the changes in the targeted audience that you are concerned about, but it is important that you prove to the funder that you have succeeded, or are working to overcome the roadblocks towards achieving the outcomes that you proposed.
-A well designed program evaluation will also help ensure that you will continue to receive the specific grant funding for the remaining years of the award, and that the funder and others will have confidence in you to award additional grants in the future.
+Evaluation is an essential component of any awarded grant, whether it is from a foundation, state, or federal funder.
+Not only is evaluation important to you as the awardee in order to know if your program design and activities are being effective in making the changes in the targeted audience you are concerned about, but it is important you prove to the funder you have succeeded or are working to overcome the roadblocks towards achieving the outcomes you proposed.
+A well-designed program evaluation will also help ensure you will continue to receive the specific grant funding for the remaining years of the award, and the funder and others will have confidence in you to award additional grants in the future.

-There are many elements that make up a successful evaluation, including having the right mindset or “buy in”, initiating evaluation at the onset of your program, and having a seasoned evaluator on staff or as a consultant.
+There are many elements making up a successful evaluation, including having the right mindset or “buy in”, initiating evaluation at the onset of your program, and having a seasoned evaluator on staff or as a consultant.